marc-verreault/systemlab-design/documentation_source/syslab_documents/Installation.rst

    certificate, thus verifying the source and integrity of the software.
 Once the publisher is verified, select **Run anyway** to launch the application.

-   *For further information on digital signature see the section below: About software digital signatures...*.
+   *For further information on digital signatures see the section below: About software digital signatures...*.
    **Note**: If the publisher field displays unknown, **we do not recommend** that you launch the application.
 Please contact us at info@systemlabdesign.com for assistance.

   .. note::
-    When launching SystemLab|Design for the first time there will be an initial delay (~15 seconds) before the application appears (Fig 5) (during this time Python compiles the code into bytecode (.pyc files)).
+    When launching SystemLab|Design for the first time there will be an initial delay (~10 seconds) before the application appears (Fig 5) (during this time Python compiles the code into bytecode (.pyc files)).
 After these cached files are built, subsequent instances of the application will load more quickly.